tomasmcguinness/dotnet-passbook/README.md

  	request.TransitType = TransitType.PKTransitTypeAir;

-Finally, you can add a BarCode.
+You can add a BarCode.

     request.AddBarCode("01927847623423234234", BarcodeType.PKBarcodeFormatPDF417, "UTF-8", "01927847623423234234");

-Generate the pass, by passing the request into the Generator.
+Finally, generate the pass by passing the request into the instance of the Generator.
 This will create the signed manifest and package all the the image files into zip.

     Pass generatedPass = generator.Generate(request);

-Call GetPackage to get the zip file.
+Use GetPackage to get the zip file.
 This will return a byte[] representing all the data in the signed zipfile.

 	generatedPass.GetPackage()